My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my thirtieth vintage phone, a black Telegrafverket model 11AB12-3 convertible desk phone which I bought at a flea market for $30.
+This is my thirtieth vintage phone, a black Telegrafverket model 11AB12-3 convertible desk/wall phone which I bought at a flea market for $30.
 This is my second European phone.
 It is odd in that it has a pair of hooks on the back of the handset mounting, making it apparently usable as a wall phone as well as a desk phone.
 I don't know alot about it, other than it likely being from Norway.
-Any information would be greatly appreciated.
+I eventually ended up giving it to a fellow telephone collector, and it's currently mounted to a wall with the dial in the 'upside-down' position.

 DIAL (coming soon) | RING (coming soon)